wipefs

 Wipe device and partitions$ sudo wipefs -a /dev/sda*

-Dry run$ sudo wipefs -a -n /dev/sda
+Dry run to show what would be done$ sudo wipefs -a -n /dev/sda

 Force wipe mounted device$ sudo wipefs -a -f /dev/sda